MinBZK/sdep.gov.nl/docs/DECISIONS.md

 ## API

-For selective additional motivation [*], see the text below the table.
+For additional motivation [*], see the text below the table.

 | #               | Decision                                           | Example                                                                                                                |
 | :-------------- | :------------------------------------------------- | :--------------------------------------------------------------------------------------------------------------------- |